agroce/cs562w16/projects/hubbarsp/README.md

 The purpose of this project is to use the Template Scripting Testing Language ([TSTL][tstl]) to define a test harness for the `sqlparse` Python module.
-The module provides a parser for SQL statements.
+The module provides a parser for statements in the structured query language (SQL).
 The parser takes a string for a SQL statement and returns an object for the parse tree of the SQL statement.
 The module also provides classes and methods for analyzing parse trees of SQL statements.

 ### Installing Module